lambduli/minilog/WRITEUP.md

 ### Machine State Representation

 We want a representation that is explicit enough - does not leave any part of the evaluation to be "implicitly" encoded in the implementation langauge - but is simple enough at the same time.
-We do not want to use complex data structures making the reasoning about or the re-implementation of Minilog more complicated in other langauges.
+We do not want to use complex data structures making the reasoning about or the re-implementation of Minilog more complicated than it needs to be.

 Fortunately, we will do with just a few basic data types that should be common enough not only to most programming languages but to any of the readers too.

+What our machine state needs to contain:

+- our base
+- a position in the base
+- a stack of goals to satisfy
+- a stack for backtracking

+For the bookkeeping purposes (renaming variables to fresh names) we will also need to carry some increment-only counter.

+And to make the presentation of the success easier we also keep around a mapping from all the variables from the original query to the terms that the evaluation assigned to them.
+Thanks to that, the presentatin is just a matter of printing all the mappings.

 ### Algorithm

+((TODO: Write the full definition of the unification algo.))

+((TODO: Write the `step` algo.))

+((TODO: Describe the idea behind backtracking.))